BRYN4444/HitmanRoulette/README.md

 * **Roulette Modes > Stream Overlay:**
   * More concise main objective text will now be displayed instead of the normal length text, which can still be read when clicking the green intel icon when hovering over.
 * **Other Fixes:**
+  * **Compatibility & Issues** section:
+    * Added the 25th Anniversary Box and Signature Edition to the default mission game list.
+    * Reworded and separated the DLC list to make it clear that the recent Celebrity Elusive Target DLC packs are not enabled by default.
-  * Added to the Elusive Target DLC list in the Compatibility & Issues section the new "Patient Zero Requiem" DLC.
+    * Added the Patient Zero Requiem Pack to the optional mission DLC list.
     * Retracted the "currently unavailable" text from the Limited Time DLCs as they seem to be re-releasing them during ET reactivations, and I don't want to push a minor update every time they do this.

 ---